 Are you leaving money on the table?
 MoneyPlus is a tax-favored accounts program that allows you to save money on eligible medical and dependent care costs.
 You fund the accounts with money deducted pretax from your paycheck.
 ASIFlex administers the MoneyPlus program.
+This benefit is only available to active employees.

 A Dependent Care Spending Account allows you to pay for daycare costs for children and adults.
 It cannot be used to pay for dependent medical care.
 You submit claims for reimbursements as you have eligible expenses.
 You can use your funds for expenses incurred January 1 to March 15 of the following year.
 You have until March 31 to request reimbursement from your previous year's funds, and will forfeit funds left in your account after the reimbursement deadline.
 You must re-enroll each year.